 Requests to access to data, contact information, requests for cancellation and erasure of data

 Everyone has the right to access and inspect the information about themselves recorded in a register.
-In general matters related to data privacy, your personal data and cancellation of newsletters, invitations to events and marketing communications, please contact our customer services:
+In matters related to data protection, your personal data and cancellation of newsletters, invitations to events and marketing communications, please contact our customer services:

 Tel. +358 44 703 2753

-Based on the request, the Data Protection Officer will assess the applicant’s right to access and inspect the data.
+Based on the request, our Data Protection Officer will assess the applicant’s right to access the data.
 If the request is justified, the Data Protection Officer is responsible for the collection and transmission of data to the data subject.
 The Data Protection Officer is responsible for documenting the access requests submitted.

 Rectification of data

-Data subjects have the right to demand the rectification of inaccurate and incorrect personal data concerning them by the controller without undue delay.
-In the case of a clear and simple error (such as phone number, email address) and if there is no reasonable doubt as to the correctness of the rectified information, the Port of Oulu Ltd will rectify the incorrect information and make a note of the information that has been rectified and of the register where the information concerned was located.
+Data subjects have the right to demand the rectification of any inaccurate and incorrect personal data by the controller without undue delay.
+In the case of a clear and simple error (such as phone number, email address) and if there is no reasonable doubt as to the correctness of the rectified information, the Port of Oulu will rectify the incorrect information and make a note of the information that has been rectified and of the register concerned.
 Information on the rectification, the person who made the request and the person who made the rectification will be stored.
 In unclear cases, the person receiving the request may contact the Data Protection Officer.

 Right to erasure of data

-Data subjects have the right to ask the controller to erase all data concerning them without undue delay provided that one of the conditions defined in the legislation is met.
-Requests to erase personal data should be addressed in writing to Data Protection Officer.
+Data subjects have the right to ask the controller to erase all data concerning them without undue delay provided that one of the conditions defined in legislation is met.
+Requests to erase personal data should be addressed in writing to the Port of Oulu Data Protection Officer.

-The measures following the erasure of personal data are considered on a case-by-case basis by the Data Protection Officer.
-The Data Protection Officer makes sure that the process is implemented in a lawful manner.
+The measures following the erasure of personal data are assessed on a case-by-case basis by the Data Protection Officer.
+The Data Protection Officer makes sure that the process is implemented according to law.

 Erasure of unnecessary data

-The Port of Oulu Ltd takes all reasonable measures to ensure that personal data that are inaccurate or incorrect in view of the purpose of processing are erased or rectified without delay.
+The Port of Oulu takes all reasonable measures to ensure that personal data that is inaccurate or erroneous in view of the purpose of processing is erased or rectified without delay.
 Personal data is stored in such a form that the data subject is only identifiable as long as is necessary for the purposes of data processing.
 The necessity of erasure of data is evaluated separately for each piece of data.

-The staff of Port of Oulu Ltd is responsible for the appropriate erasure of data together with the Data Protection Officer.
+The staff of Port of Oulu, together with the Data Protection Officer, are responsible for the appropriate erasure of data.

 Restricting the processing of personal data

-Data subjects have the right to request that the processing of personal data be restricted provided that one of the conditions defined in the legislation is met.
-Requests to restrict the processing of personal data should be addressed in writing to Data Protection Officer.
+Data subjects have the right to request that the processing of personal data is restricted provided that one of the conditions defined in legislation is met.
+Requests to restrict the processing of personal data should be addressed in writing to the Port of Oulu Data Protection Officer.

-The measures following the restriction of processing of personal data are considered on a case-by-case basis by the Data Protection Officer.
-The Data Protection Officer makes sure that the process is implemented in a lawful manner.
+The measures following the restriction of processing of personal data are assessed on a case-by-case basis by the Data Protection Officer.
+The Data Protection Officer makes sure that the process is implemented according to law.

 Notification of rectifications, erasures and restrictions of processing of personal data

-The controller informs each recipient of personal data of any rectifications, erasures or restrictions of processing of personal data unless this proves impossible or requires an undue effort.
+The controller informs each recipient of personal data of any rectifications, erasures or restrictions of processing of personal data unless this proves unfeasible or requires undue effort.

 Right to transfer of data

-The data subjects have the right to receive the personal data which they have submitted to the controller in a structured, generally used and machine-readable format, and the right to transfer the said data to another controller provided that the conditions set in legislation are met.
-When data subjects use the right to transfer data from one system to another they have the right to have their personal data transferred directly from one controller to another if technically feasible.
+The data subjects have the right to receive the personal data they have provided to the controller in a structured, commonly used and machine-readable format, and the right to transfer that data to another controller provided that the conditions set in legislation are met.
+When data subjects use their right to transfer data from one system to another they have the right to have their personal data transferred directly from one controller to another if technically feasible.
 Requests concerning transfer of personal data should be submitted in writing to the Data Protection Officer.

-The measures following the transmission of personal data are considered on a case-by-case basis by the Data Protection Officer.
-The Data Protection Officer ensures that the process is implemented in a lawful manner.
+The measures following the transfer of personal data are assessed on a case-by-case basis by the Data Protection Officer.
+The Data Protection Officer makes sure that the process is implemented according to law.

-All employees are obliged to comply with the internally agreed regulations of the Port of Oulu Ltd. To ensure this, line managers are responsible for the implementation of internal regulations.
+All employees are obliged to comply with the internally agreed regulations of the Port of Oulu.
+In order to make this happen, line managers are responsible for the implementation of internal regulations.

-In the contracts entered into by the Port of Oulu Ltd, due measures are taken to ensure that collaboration partners and others working on behalf of the Port of Oulu Ltd also commit to the internal rules of the Port of Oulu Ltd.
+In the contracts entered into by the Port of Oulu, due measures are taken to ensure that collaboration partners and others working on behalf of the Port of Oulu also commit to the internal rules of the Port of Oulu.

 Annual evaluations are conducted to ensure that the guidelines are up-to-date.
 Based on the evaluation, the content is updated as needed.

-In the event of changes in regulations or the operation of the Port of Oulu Ltd, the content of the guidelines may be updated whenever necessary.
+In the event of changes to regulations or the operation of the Port of Oulu, the content of the guidelines may be updated whenever necessary.
 The Data Protection Officer is responsible for evaluating the matter and updating the content.